yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 <br>

-## Table 3.
+## Table.
 Why and How They Be Determined

 | Dimension                      | Memory Capacity                | Memory Bandwidth                  |
 | ------------------------------ | ------------------------------ | --------------------------------- |